shawn-nyk/tp/docs/DeveloperGuide.md

     * This also increases maintainability as `EditProfileCommand` only has to be concerned with the methods that Model interface provides and not the other implementation details should they be subjected to change.
   * Cons:
-    * This increases code volume within `Model` as the Model interface needs to hold every method to interact with all the collections it contains.
+    * This increases code volume within `Model` as the model interface needs to provide every method to interact with all the collections it contains.

 * **Alternative 2 (used in v1.2)**: The model acts as a container for its collections, allowing clients to retrieve these collections and directly operate on it.
 For example, `FilteredList` and `profileList` are both retrieved from the